 We collaborate with some forty universities and approximately 200 research groups to translate academic and scientific studies and articles, for their subsequent publication in international journals.
 The main translator will be a specialist in the scientific area in question, with a minimum of 10 years’ experience.
 Review is carried out by a second translator.

-When presenting documents and certificates before public bodies, whether Spanish or foreign, it is sometimes necessary to provide an official translation carried out by sworn translators bearing the official stamp of the Interior Ministry, for Spain, or an equivalent foreign entity.
+When presenting documents and certificates before public bodies, whether Spanish or foreign, it is sometimes necessary to provide an official translation carried out by sworn translators bearing the official stamp of the Spanish Ministry of Foreing Affairs, or an equivalent foreign entity.
 We also provide these services.